 The Front-End subsystem consists of six receivers that cover the 1.2 - 116 GHz frequency range, with a gap between Band 5 and 6 at the atmospheric absorption band between 50.5 - 70 GHz.
 The receivers for each band include the feed horn, OMT, low noise amplifiers, calibration noise module, LNA bias controls and the sensors necessary to operate and maintain each receiver.
 The receivers are housed in two separate Cryostats: Cryostat A for Band I and Cryostat B for Bands 2-6.
 Cryostat B is designed to mount the Bands2-6 receivers as removable cartridges.
 The cartridge concept enables easy replacement of receivers, but also enables manufacturing, final test, and repair of receiver cartridges independent of the Cryostat.
-The Front End supplies the two integrated Cryostats, which are located inside the Front-end enclosure is mounted on a linear indexer at the secondary focus of the antenna, allowing for the switching between bands and focal adjustment.
+The Front End supplies the two integrated Cryostats, which are located inside the Front-end enclosure is mounted on a linear indexer at the secondary focus of the antenna.
+The Front-end enclosure is mounted on the indexer platform (platform is provided by ANT), which allows for two dimensions of linear motion: one for the switching between bands and the other for focal adjustment.
 The product decomposition of the Front End is shown in Figure 14.